Leaving a Legacy of Love

 The Legacy of Love: A Lesson in Building a Life of Love

 Yesterday, I conversed with a homeless man.
 Intoxicated and frustrated, he called me vile names.
 He mocked me, threatened my family, and spat at me.
 He wore urine stained clothing and had no food in his tummy; he appeared miserable.
 His meanness, I quickly forgave, knowing his story is deeper and more complex than I could draw from a momentary contact.
 After nearly two decades of policing a major city, I have learned not to take interactions personally.
 His physical and mental condition, however, gave me great sorrow.
 Pain and loneliness were his daily companions.
-One wonders whether this man had family that cared for him.
-Was he just another of many forgotten people on this planet of ours.
-Unfortunately, He will likely die alone, like so many unhoused people do, while living in a large metropolitan area, surrounded by people.
-He will leave no legacy of love.

-A few hours after this unpleasant encounter, I was dispatched to the home of an 88-year-old man that passed away during the night.
-During my time in this house, family and friends continuously flowed through the door, lingered in the room, saying goodbyes.
+A few hours after this unpleasant encounter, I was dispatched to the home of an 88-year-old man who passed away during the night.
+During my time in this house, family and friends continuously flowed through the door, lingered in the room, and said their goodbyes.
 Over several hours, dozens of friends and relatives flooded the small rooms of this modest home.
-Over the course of this manโ€™s long life, he built a legacy of love.
+Over the course of this man’s long life, he built a legacy of love.
 I felt as if I stood on sacred ground.

 Key Definition: